awestover/thoughts/content/AI xrisk.md

 	- Maybe labs will stop deploying models and this somehow limits the reach of the AI's.
 		- Something like this -- e.g., AI progress turning from a corporate project to a government run project that doesn't release the models -- actually seems moderately likely.
 		- But I'm not convinced that this is very likely to hamper AI's ability to do harm, and it plausibly exacerbates it.
+	- Maybe we have really good [AI control](https://arxiv.org/abs/2312.06942).
+	- Also it's worth noting that "reason 2" just means that my timing was slightly off, and that the problem is in 10 years rather than 4.
 - **Reason 3**: Maybe we "solve alignment" -- i.e., we figure out how to ensure that an AI cares about things that we care about, and we also figure out some good things for an AI to care about.
 Or we figure out how to prevent AI's from deceiving us. (~5% chance)
 	- Approaches I'm excited about:
 		- [ARC](https://www.alignment.org)'s heuristic explanation agenda for solving ELK+MAD.
-		- Some kind of distillation / iterated amplification thing, possibly with some mech interp (or something simpler like probes) that helps us figure out if a model is lying.
+		- Some kind of distillation / iterated amplification thing maybe like [Constitutional AI](https://arxiv.org/pdf/2212.08073), possibly with some mech interp (or something simpler like probes) that helps us figure out if a model is lying.
 - **Reason 4**: Maybe scheming (deceptive alignment) is really hard, and models just do good things by default. (~5% chance)
 	- Scheming is pretty hard if we have good control measures.

-It's non-trivial to aggregate these probabilities because there is some correlation and anti-correlation.
-But it comes out to about a 20% chance that nothing catastrophic has happened by 2029.
+	- But this seems like a problem that goes away with sufficient capabilities.

+These aren't quite disjoint events, but I'm going to estimate the probability that we're okay by end of 2028 for one of these reasons as 20%.

 > Note: I'm not very happy about this number.
 I propose that you and I try to change this number.
 ## A More In-Depth Argument